1jss/C9-gui/README.md

 - Font variant in input?
 - Selection is slow on large texts
   - Input cursor movement is causing rerender of entire text
+    - Move input text rendering into child elements in layout step
+      - Break elements at newlines
+    - Render selection and cursor in parent element
+    - Lazy loading only draws visible text elements
+- Input rerenders when added to layout
+  - Only rerender lines that have changed
+    - Compare newline list length with child element list length.
+If different, rerender.
+    - Compare text length with child element text length.
+If different, rerender.
+    - Compare text content with child element text content.
+If different, rerender.
+- Fixed height multiline input scroll grows in layout
+  - Might be fixed by adding input text as actual children, not as text in the same element.
 - Dark theme example
 - Better boolean values? boolean.TRUE, boolean.FALSE
-- Fixed height multiline input scroll grows in layout
-- Input rerenders when added to layout

 ## Notes
 - If element has background image, it has no border, other background or corner radius